This is an accordion element with a series of buttons that open and close related content panels.

 What is the application procedure for students who do not initially apply to both departments at the same time?

-Students who do not apply to the Department of English in their initial application for admission to the University of Wisconsin and the Department of Afro-American Studies can still apply to the Bridge Program once they are on campus.
+Students who do not apply to the Department of English in their initial application for admission to the University of Wisconsin and the Department of African American Studies can still apply to the Bridge Program once they are on campus.
 Application to the Program should be made in the fall of the students’ first or second MA year.
-At the student’s request, the Department of Afro-American Studies will send a copy of the applicant’s original file to the English Department for consideration of admission to the Bridge Program along with a completed Change/Addition of Major form.
+At the student’s request, the Department of African American Studies will send a copy of the applicant’s original file to the English Department for consideration of admission to the Bridge Program along with a completed Change/Addition of Major form.
 The applicant must forward a statement of purpose for wanting to pursue the English PhD along with his or her scores on the GRE subject exam, and request a letter of recommendation for inclusion in the file from at least one of her or his professors at the University of Wisconsin.
-Recommendations may come from professors in either the Afro-American Studies or English Departments.
+Recommendations may come from professors in either the African American Studies or English Departments.

 What kind of funding is available through this program?

 Students admitted to the English Department’s graduate program in their first application to UW-Madison receive a guarantee of a TA-ship for four years to support them during their PhD years.
 TA-ships include complete tuition remission (i.e., the University pays the student’s tuition), an excellent package of health benefits, and a salary.
-Bridge Program students who begin their studies in the Afro-American Studies Department are evaluated for possible TA contracts at the time their applications for the PhD program are considered.
+Bridge Program students who begin their studies in the African American Studies Department are evaluated for possible TA contracts at the time their applications for the PhD program are considered.
 The English Department does not normally admit students to the PhD program without some guaranteed support.
 Most often this takes the form of a four-year TA contract.

 Is the Bridge Program only for minority candidates?